Ram-9177/CC_V1/DEPLOYMENT.md

-# Deployment Guide (Student Benefits: DigitalOcean, Heroku, Azure)
+# Deployment Guide (Student Benefits: DigitalOcean, Heroku, Azure, Vercel, Cloudflare)

 This repo contains both the PWA frontend (root) and the NestJS backend (backend/).
 Below are three production-ready paths using popular student-benefit platforms.
 Pick one end-to-end path for the simplest experience.